 Solar power has many advantages for homeowners, above all the possibility to save money on electricity bills while reducing their impact on the environment.
 However, solar energy has the additional benefit of being accessible even in remote areas, as long as the sun is shining.
 That is especially important for people who live in areas with difficult access to electricity, and those who keep moving: motor home owners and campers.
 Here are the answers to all the questions you may have about solar panels for camping purposes.

 If you are thinking about going solar, you can use Greenmatch to receive up to 4 free, non-binding quotes from our certified suppliers.
-Simply fill out the form on the top of the page and you will receive your personalized quotes without having to spend any more time on researching potential suppliers and brands.
+Simply fill in the form on the top of the page and you will receive your personalised quotes without having to spend any more time on researching potential suppliers and brands.

 - Solar power is a renewable, green source of electricity, plus it’s completely free;

 - It allows you to travel to remote areas with no access to electricity;